 Spaying and neutering is the surgical sterilization of an animal.
 In other words, spaying and neutering ensure that your pet cannot reproduce.
 We recommend spaying or neutering at six months of age and after.

 The following are the benefits of spaying:

 - Prevents unwanted pregnancy and the complications arising from pregnancy and delivery.

 - Stops the heat cycle – you won’t have to listen to the sounds of your female in heat.

 - Reduces the urge to roam.
-This makes it less likely that you will lose your pet, which in turn makes your pet less likely to contact a disease, get in a fight, get injured, or become a victim to cruelty, poison.
+This makes it less likely that you will lose your pet, which in turn makes your pet less likely to contract a disease, get in a fight, get injured, or become a victim to cruelty, poison.

-- Prevents the risk of diseases in the reproductive system such as:
+- Prevents the risk of diseases in the reproductive system, such as:

 - Pyometra (infection in the uterus)

 The following are the benefits of neutering your male pets: